webplatform/mediawiki-conversion/README.md

 * Ability to detect if a page is a translation, create a file in the same folder with language name
 * Adds to front matter links that are known to be broken by MediaWiki

+Note that, parts of the features that are common to a similar content conversion has been factored out into an abstract library **[webplatform/content-converter](https://github.com/webplatform/content-converter)**.

 #### Utilities